-There are currently 204 renewable energy stations operating or under construction in Mexico; Oaxaca and Veracruz are the states with the largest number of wind and biomass projects, respectively.
+There are currently more than 230 power stations in Mexico that are operating or under construction to generate electricity from renewable sources; Oaxaca and Veracruz are the states with the largest number of wind and biomass projects, respectively.

-It is estimated that by 2025 the installed capacity for renewable energy generation will increase by 18,716 MW, of which wind and hydraulic sources will have the largest share, with 60.2% and 24.3%, respectively.
-This forecast includes public service, self-sufficiency and distributed generation as types of production.
+It is estimated that by 2028 the installed capacity to generate electricity from renewable sources will increase by 19,761 MW and that wind and hydraulic sources will have the largest share, with 59% and 21%, respectively.

 Between 2010 and 2014, Mexico received about 45 foreign direct investment proyects in the renewable energies industry, mainly in the states of Oaxaca and Baja California.
 The main investor countries were Spain, the United States and Germany.

 More and more transnationals from the renewable energies industry are opting to invest in Mexico due to its appeal and reliability.
 Both project developers and equipment suppliers are present in the country.
 In addition, several domestic companies have penetrated the local market with small-scale projects involved in development, manufacturing and selling renewable equipment and/or have decided to diversify their business towards the sustainable energy industry.